Hypervisor development for security analysis

 At the beginning of the class, you will receive a skeleton implementation of a hypervisor and incrementally update it through a series of exercises.
 We will also discuss other design options to understand their pros and cons.

-You will also receive two additional hypervisor implementations for reference:
+You will also be introduced to two additional hypervisor implementations as references:

-• The minimalistic one in Rust🦀 It supports Intel and AMD processors and compiles into a UEFI module and Windows driver.
-This is an excellent reference for those when you review the “must do” parts and rebuild your hypervisor from scratch for AMD or as a Windows driver or simply prefer the language.
+• The cross-platform version in Rust🦀 This version supports Intel and AMD processors and compiles into a UEFI module and Windows driver.
+This is an excellent reference for when you review the “must do” parts and rebuild your hypervisor from scratch for AMD or as a Windows driver, or simply prefer the Rust programming language.

 • The full version of our hypervisor.
 This includes the implementation of advanced concepts, such as stealth-hooking hypercall, use of VT-d (DMA protection), guest hardening, host hardening with CET, SMAP, and UMIP, and handling of uncommon events like microcode update, NMI, and MTRR updates.
 This version can complement your understanding of advanced topics and be a reference to explore more as you wish.